-For combat and strength training the stick is harder, heavier and longer.
+For making contact or strength training the stick should be harder, heavier, and longer.

 For skill training the stick is on the lighter side.

-For indoor training the stick is shorter and lighter so that you don't bang stuff too much (TV, ceiling fan, and window.
+For indoor training the stick is shorter and lighter so that you don't break stuff like the TV, ceiling fan, and window.
 PVC pipes can be bought for cheap at Home Depot or Lowe's.